zackslash/voice-support/README.md

 |English|[![Open your Home Assistant instance and show the blueprint import dialog with a specific blueprint pre-filled.](https://my.home-assistant.io/badges/blueprint_import.svg)](https://my.home-assistant.io/redirect/blueprint_import/?blueprint_url=https%3A%2F%2Fgithub.com%2Fmusic-assistant%2Fvoice-support%2Fblob%2Fmain%2Flocal-assist-blueprint%2Fmass_assist_blueprint_en.yaml)|
 |German|[![Open your Home Assistant instance and show the blueprint import dialog with a specific blueprint pre-filled.](https://my.home-assistant.io/badges/blueprint_import.svg)](https://my.home-assistant.io/redirect/blueprint_import/?blueprint_url=https%3A%2F%2Fgithub.com%2Fmusic-assistant%2Fvoice-support%2Fblob%2Fmain%2Flocal-assist-blueprint%2Fmass_assist_blueprint_de.yaml)|

+In case your language is not listed above, you provide tranlsations yourself in the blueprint settings.

+### Blueprint setup

+#### Required

+* Set a `Default Player` to be used when no target is mentioned in the request and the request doesn't come from an area with a Music Assistant player.

+#### Optional

+* Change the trigger sentence or add more, you can also use this to translate the sentence to your own language.

+* Change the responses or translate them to your own language.

 ### Usage
 *see the translated blueprints for translated usage*